-The Planning Commission recommends that the Council declare that the foregoing benefits provided to the public through approval and implementation of the Project outweighs the identified significant adverse environmental impacts of the Project that cannot be mitigated.
-The Planning Commission recommends that the Council find that each of the Project benefits outweighs the unavoidable adverse environmental impacts identified in the EIR and, therefore, finds those impacts to be acceptable.
+The City Council hereby declares that the foregoing benefits provided to the public through approval and implementation of the Project outweighs the identified significant adverse environmental impacts of the Project that cannot be mitigated.
+The City Council hereby finds that each of the Project benefits outweighs the unavoidable adverse environmental impacts identified in the EIR and, therefore, finds those impacts to be acceptable.

 SECTION 10: CERTIFICATION OF THE EIR.
-The Planning Commission hereby recommends that the City Council find and determine that the EIR has been reviewed and considered in evaluating the proposed Project, that the EIR is an accurate and objective statement that fully complies with CEQA, the State CEQA Guidelines and the City's Local CEQA Guidelines and that the Final EIR reflects the independent judgment of the City Council.
+The City Council hereby finds and determines that the EIR has been reviewed and considered in evaluating the proposed Project, that the EIR is an accurate and objective statement that fully complies with CEQA, the State CEQA Guidelines and the City's Local CEQA Guidelines and that the Final EIR reflects the independent judgment of the City Council.

-The Planning Commission hereby recommends that the City Council declare that no new significant information as defined by State CEQA Guidelines section 15088.5 have been received by the City after circulation of the Draft EIR, which would require re-circulation.
+The City Council hereby declares that no new significant information as defined by State CEQA Guidelines section 15088.5 have been received by the City after circulation of the Draft EIR, which would require re-circulation.

-The Planning Commission hereby recommends that the City Council certify the EIR based on the following findings and conclusions:
+The City Council hereby certifies the EIR based on the following findings and conclusions: